openxpki/clca/README.md

 files and one compound checksum over all external UNIX utilities used by the script.

-A trusted md5sum program is required for this to work.
-In addition, the ca script itself must be checked e. g. using the md5sum program to ensure that it is not tampered with.

 ## Creating CA backups

 At any time it is possible to create a snapshot of the current CA status,